TaitoUnited/taito-cli/README.md

 ## Secret management

 Plugins require secrets to perform some of the operations.
+Secrets are configured in `taito-config.sh` using the `taito_secrets` variable and secret values can be managed with the `taito env apply:ENV` and `taito env rotate:ENV` commands.

 Secret naming convention is *type.target_of_type.purpose[/namespace]:generation_method*.
 For example:

 * *db.silicon_valley_prod.app:random*: A randomly generated database password for silicon valley production database to be used by application.
 * *db.silicon_valley_prod.build/devops:random*: A randomly generated database password for silicon valley production database to be used by CI/CD build.
 It is saved to devops namespace as it is not required by the application.